bbranquinho/skip-the-dishes/README.md

 ## 2. Running

-In order to execute the project, it is necessary to run the following commands inside the root folder.
+In order to execute the project, it is necessary to run the following commands inside the root folder and add in your **/etc/hosts** the value `127.0.0.1 keycloak` (required for authentication).

 ```sh
 $ mvn clean install